BitCannaGlobal/bcna/devnets/devnet-5/README.md

    This will create a GPG encrypted file with both key files.

 # Upgrade Instructions
-You can get all the upgrade instructions (next and past ones [here](upgrade-instructions.md))
+You can get all the upgrade instructions (next and past ones [here](https://github.com/BitCannaGlobal/bcna/blob/update_DEVNET-5_doc/devnets/devnet-5/upgrade_instructions.md))

- [_Some useful commands_](https://github.com/BitCannaGlobal/testnet-bcna-cosmos/blob/main/instructions/public-testnet/validator-guides/useful.md) to help you navigate the `bcnad` CLI